Third Round Economic Impact Payments

 Most individuals will receive their payment electronically.
 This is faster and safer than mass distribution of paper checks.

-If you filed taxes in 2018 or 2019 and provided on your tax return your bank routing and account number for payments or refunds, and this information has not changed, the IRS has the information it needs to send your payment electronically, with no action required on your part.
+If you filed taxes in 2019 and provided on your tax return your bank routing and account number for payments or refunds, and this information has not changed, the IRS has the information it needs to send your payment electronically, with no action required on your part.

 If you are a Social Security recipient, the IRS will use the direct deposit information held by the Social Security Administration.
 If the direct deposit information you have provided in the past is for a bank-issued, prepaid debit card, you will receive your funds on that card account.
+Individuals receiving disability benefits, railroad retirement, or veterans benefits do not need to provide additional information to receive their payments.

 I file a tax return every year, but the IRS does not have my current information on file.
 Can I receive my payment electronically?